 What took a few minutes to sink in for me was that most of the people are sitting on mud.
 I mean, they’re in this sort-of natural setting, notwithstanding the concrete overpass, so regardless of the Manet reference – but esp. if that bell was rung for you – you expect them to be on the grass.
 But in fact, the surface area is divided evenly and very distinctly into thirds – like the French flag, no less.
 One third is light gray slate; one third is yellow-green grass; and one third is dark mud, chopped with footprints, and that's where almost everyone's sitting.
 Once you notice it, it’s really quite weird.

 The critic apparently did not see the mud; instead, s/he saw what s/he expected.
-The critic lost what may have been an important opportunity to find out what the work was really about – and in the process, closed that door for some other people as well.
+The critic lost an important opportunity to find out much more about what the work might be doing – and in the process, closed that door for some other people as well.

 Absent an intense emotional association, we usually find it easiest to remember new data that we can relate to something we already "know."
 It takes an effort even to register, let alone understand, data that does not fit with our preconceptions.